tob-asco/seeds/tags.md

    - :cool: evaluate if you can feel this new saying
    - :abacus: if you have a flash of mind, put it up there
    - :abacus: make a name as a wise person
+7. `one-liners`
+   - :cool: like a lightning strike of words
+   - :abacus: random thoughts
+   - :abacus: verses from songs

 ## `SOC - Society`